brains-and-beards/mimic-docs/basics/parameterized-endpoints.md

 `GET http://www.example.com/posts/{post_id}`

-in your endpoint path you have to set:
+In your endpoint path you have to set:

 `posts/*`